Unlike Seurat and ggspavis, plotting functions in this package

 A bounding box to specify a smaller region to plot, useful when the dataset is large.
 Can be a named numeric vector with names "xmin", "xmax", "ymin", and "ymax", in any order.
 If plotting multiple samples, it should be a matrix with sample IDs as column names and "xmin", "ymin", "xmax", and "ymax" as row names.
 If multiple samples are plotted but

-is a vector rather than a matrix, then the same bounding box will be used for all samples.
+bboxis a vector rather than a matrix, then the same bounding box will be used for all samples.
 You may see points at the edge of the geometries if the intersection between the bounding box and a geometry happens to be a point there.
-IfNULL
+IfNULL, then the entire tissue is plotted.- tx_file

 File path to GeoParquet file of the transcript spots if you don't wish to load all transcript spots into the SFE object.
 See

-on generating such a GeoParquet file.- image_id
+formatTxSpotson generating such a GeoParquet file.- image_id

 ID of the image to plot behind the geometries.
 If

-to see image IDs present.
+NULL, then not plotting images.
+UseimgDatato see image IDs present.
 To plot multiple grayscale images as different RGB channels, use a named vector here, whose names are channel names (r, g, b), and values are image_ids of the corresponding images.
 The RGB colorization may not be colorblind friendly.
 When plotting multiple samples, it is assumed that the same image_id is used for each channel across different samples.- channel

 Numeric vector indicating which channels in a multi-channel image to plot.
 If

-, grayscale is plotted if there is 1 channel and RGB for the first 3 channels.
+NULL, grayscale is plotted if there is 1 channel and RGB for the first 3 channels.
 The numeric vector can be named (r, g, b) to indicate which channel maps to which color.
 The RGB colorization may not be colorblind friendly.
-This argument cannot be specified whileimage_id
+This argument cannot be specified whileimage_idis a named vector to plot different grayscale images as different channels.- maxcell

 Maximum number of pixels to plot in the image.
 If the image is larger, it will be resampled so it have less than this number of pixels to save memory and for faster plotting.
 We recommend reducing this number when plotting multiple facets.